Do I Want to Be a Foreign Service Officer?

 |Additional Requirements||U.S. citizenship; age must be between 20 and 59 at time of application; availability to work worldwide and in Washington, D.C.|

-At least a bachelor's degree is required to become a foreign service officer.
-Although the U.S. Department of State does not maintain specific degree, experience or language requirements for foreign service officers, the extremely competitive selection process of exams and assessments makes education, foreign language proficiency and experience vital routes to success.
+Although a bachelor's degree is not required, most people in foreign service role do obtain a bachelor's degree.
+The U.S. Department of State does not maintain specific degree, experience or language requirements for foreign service officers, the extremely competitive selection process of exams and assessments makes education, foreign language proficiency and experience vital routes to success.
 A graduate degree should improve a candidate's competitiveness.

 Though there are no particular requirements, the strongest candidates will have related skills and knowledge gained in other roles, such as negotiation skills, leadership, sound judgment and sharp analytical abilities.
 The U.S. Department of State has developed a list of essential qualities for the foreign service that it calls the 13 dimensions, some of which include poise under stress, cultural adaptability, initiative and leadership potential, honesty, objectivity, adeptness at analyzing various kinds of information, excellent written and oral communications skills and capacity to plan and organize effectively.
 You must also be a U.S. citizenship between the ages of 20 and 59 at the time of application and be able to work worldwide and in Washington, D.C.